stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 The defaults are respectivly: `80` `60` `0`

+#### Excluding files
+If any error occur in a specific source file you are able to exclude them from mutation.
+Execute the following command:

+`dotnet stryker --files-to-exclude ['C:\\ExampleProject\\ExampleClass.cs', 'C:\\ExampleProject\\ExampleClass2.cs']

+The only format which is currently accepted is a JSON formatted string array.
+If an invalid JSON string is provided a ValidationException is thrown directing to you to provide a correct JSON formatted string.
+When you want to exclude multiple files (for example more then 5) it is better to use the stryker configuration file because it is more easier to handle multiple files.

 #### Use a config file
 There is also the option to use a config file.
 To use a config file all you have to do is add a file called "stryker-config.json" in the root of your test project and add a configuration section called stryker-config.
 Then you can add the options you want to configure to the file.